Akshay-Bhargav/soc-design-program/README.md

 * ../ = back to previous directory
 * skywater130_fd_sc_hd , here skywater130 refers to the tech and fd refers to the foundry ,sc refers to the standard cell,hd refers to the varient of this model

+To open the openLANE give the code as "docker ./flow.tcl -interactive"

 Now let us see the options and other things present inside the pdks below photo shows the path for pdks ![1](https://github.com/Akshay-Bhargav/soc-design-program/assets/168112516/344c0699-79f2-4aa6-8e30-17f5c6e46c1d)